 King Memorial Hall is a focal point for community events throughout the year.
 A range of activities including badminton, yoga, line-dancing, and bowling are held each week.
 Clubs for older people, and for children also meet in the hall

 The Grange Community Association meet regularly in the hall and is open to all residents.
 Hall facilities include a large function room with balcony and stage, sound equipment, kitchen, and meeting room.
 For more information, visit the King Memorial Hall website.

 Crossroads Primary is a co-educational, interdenominational school catering for children from Primary 1 to 7.
 Pupils are taught in two mixed-age classes which aim to provide an education which is balanced in terms of curricular content and learning approaches.
 This gives the opportunity for Social and Personal Development as pupils learn to find their place in the school community and the world beyond.
 Parents play a very important part in the life of the school.
-Please visit the Crossroads Primary School website and Crossroads School Council for more information.
+Please visit the Crossroads Primary School website for more information.

 There is currently no representative for Grange.
 If you would be interested in volunteering for this position, please contact us.

 The task of any community council is to identify the needs and aspirations of its community and to take decisions that will lead to appropriate action in that community.

 The role of the community councillor is one that requires you to represent the views of your community, or your section of the community.
 In practice, this will involve discussing issues with people in the community to clarify their views and assess the strength of their feelings on different topics.